pm-amora/Rep_Res_CP1/README.md

 The files in this repo are:

     The R Markdown document, containing the R code and written explanations, can be found in the file PA1_template.Rmd.
 The same document, in Markdown format, can be found at PA1_template.md, and the HTML version at PA1_template.html.
-    The “figure” folder contains all of the graphs created in the markdown document.
+    All the plots created in the markdown document are present in the repository, they are 4 .png files.
     The dataset used within the assignment has the file name “repdata_data_activity.zip”.

 The data for this assignment can be downloaded from the course web site: